gautamottur/gautamottur.github.io/research/index.md

   * A timing approach to escape hatch dependencies.
 [GLOW 47 Abstract](https://glowlinguistics.org/47/wp-content/uploads/sites/11/2025/02/Ottur.pdf)

-### _Conventionalization of directive markers in sign languages_ (joint work with Marianthi Koraka and the Göttingen sign lab)
+### _Conventionalization of directive markers in sign languages_ (joint work with Marianthi Koraka and the Göttingen SignLab)

 #### **Research questions:**
   * What strategies do **sign languages** use to mark directives, and how do such strategies evolve?